 The Best Filling for Outdoor Patio Furniture

-Of course, the fabric you use for your chaises, couches, and throw pillows is only one piece of the puzzle; it's just as important to choose filling that will make it easy to kick back, relax, and, you know, enjoy your outdoor furniture.
+Of course, the fabric you use for your chaises, couches, and throw pillows is only one piece of the puzzle.
+It's just as important to choose a filling that will make it easy to kick back, relax, and, you know, enjoy your outdoor furniture.

-If you're looking for filling that's equal parts comfortable and supportive, opt for either polyester or polyurethane.
-Both options are suitable for your outdoor patio furniture; however, they each have their own pros and cons.
-While polyester air dries quickly, is non-allergenic, and doesn't break down over time, it will eventually compress, so your cushions won't be as plush as they were when you first purchased them.
+If you're looking for filling that's equal parts comfortable and supportive, consider opting for polyester foam.
+It air dries quickly, is non-allergenic, and doesn't break down over time.
+It will, however, eventually compress, so your cushions won't be as plush as they were when you first purchased them.

-But while polyurethane foam is often used for the filling on pillows, it's usually treated with chemicals to keep fungus at bay.
-The use of chemicals shouldn't keep you from buying polyurethane, but you might want to wrap your foam in plastic before slipping it into the pillowcase.
+Polyurethane foam is often used for the filling on pillows, so it's usually treated with chemicals to keep fungus at bay.
+The use of chemicals shouldn't deter you, but you might want to wrap your foam in plastic before slipping it into the pillowcase.
 That way, you can be comfortable and give yourself some peace of mind.

 The Weather Factor: No matter what type of foam you purchase, it's important to choose between open- and closed-cell foam.
-Since open-cell foam has pores that let air and water easily pass through, it's a great option for wet climates.
+Open-cell foam has pores that let air and water easily pass through.
+Accordingly, it's a great option for wet climates.
 If you live in a warm, dry climate, give closed-cell foam a try.
-Not only is closed-cell foam often used on boats, making it perfect for any and all outdoor activities, but it also doesn't absorb water, so you won't have to worry about your cushions slumping and sagging in the long run.
+Not only is this option often used on boats, making it perfect for any and all outdoor activities, but it also doesn't absorb water, so you won't have to worry about your cushions slumping and sagging after extended periods of use.